-This procedure requires a serial port from the Alpha system connected to the GIGAswitch/ ATM CMM Serial Port via the tip utility.
-In this instance, tty01 (DEC423 connector) is used, but any serial port on the Alpha (such as tty00, a 25-pin RS-232) could be used just as easily.
+This procedure requires a serial port from the Alpha system connected to the serial port on the GIGAswitch/ATM CMM via the tip utility.
+In this instance, tty01 (DEC423 connector) is used, but any serial port on the Alpha system (such as tty00, a 25-pin RS-232) could be used just as easily.